Greatness cannot be obtained; it is already within us. We simply must strip away the Ego and stand naked in our power. – James McCrae

 Imagination by itself is a fantasy.
 In order to become useful, imagination must leave the world of fantasy and enter the world of reality.
 This is done by channeling imagination through the workshop of manifestation – from dreaming to thinking to brainstorming to planning to executing… Imagination is a necessary starting point, but making it real is the art.

-James shares his creative process and breaks it down to three stages:
+James shares his creative process and breaks it down into three stages:

 Stage one: Imagine